JetBrains/Qodana/topics/custom-profiles.md

 The `include` block is not related to [`baseProfile`](#baseProfile).
 If `baseProfile` contains no values, it is set to `Default`.

-To overview the default profile, in the JetBrains IDE navigate to **Settings | Editor | Inspections** and select the `Default` profile in the **Profile** drop-down selector.
+To view the default profile, in the JetBrains IDE navigate to **Settings | Editor | Inspections** and select the `Default` profile in the **Profile** drop-down selector.

 File contents are included in the order of appearance, thus becoming part of your profile.
 This means that the settings